ShowShark Server Features

 • Single code path for seek, resume, reconnection, and initial playback

-• Realtime transcoding performance monitoring: stops session if throughput falls below 70% realtime
+• Real-time transcoding performance monitoring: stops session if throughput falls below 70% realtime

 Adaptive Bitrate (ABR) Streaming